csl-ugent/dbp-scripts/README.md

 Repositories:
 - breakpad
-- Diablo toolchains
 - Diablo regression

 ## Configuration
 The configuration can be done in the config.py file.
 The things that can be set here are certain parameters for the protections and testing environment, and the paths to repositories and tools that are required.

 ## Recreating tests
 The tests can be recreated using the generate_all_results.py script.
-For every combination of compilation flags it generates data by invoking these scripts in order:
+When invoked with arguments it generates results using these as compilation arguments, else it generates results for every combination of compilation flags.
+It generates data by invoking these scripts in order:
-- setup.py: Does some general setup such as creating helper tools and generating seeds.
+- init.py: Does some initialization such as creating a logfile and generating seeds.
 - build_binaries.py: Build the binaries, with protections.
 - link_binaries.py: Apply the protections that are implemented at linker level.
 - extract_data.py: Extract all the data (symfiles and others) that is required to generate the patches.